MoayadHn/FireFighter/README.md

 # FireFighter
-Fire Fighters mesh network monitoring
+Fire Fighters mesh network monitoring a minimalistic app that can be implememnted on IoT device for First Responders personals to insure there safty.

 ### Contents:
 server, node, filesManager